-- 2. This guidance separates incidents of those under 18 sharing nude or semi-nude images into two broad areas: 1 aggravated and 2 experimental. - 3.
-Aggravated can be sub-categorised into the following areas: - An adult is involved, - Youth only and there is an intent to harm for example used to threaten or exploitation, Youth only and reckless misuse for example sharing images widely without consent but no intent to harm. - 4.
-Experimental can be sub-categorised into: - Where images have been shared within a romantic context - Where young people share images of themselves with others for sexual attention18 - Another reason
+- 1. We recognise the guidance issued in December 2020 by the Dept for Digital, Culture, Media and Sport and the UK Council for Internet Safety published guidance Sharing nudes and semi nudes: advice for education settings working with children and young people15. - 2.
+This guidance separates incidents of those under 18 sharing nude or semi-nude images into two broad areas: 1 aggravated and 2 experimental. - 3.
+Aggravated can be sub-categorised into the following areas: - An adult is involved, - Youth only and there is an intent to harm for example used to threaten or exploitation, Youth only and reckless misuse - for example sharing images widely without consent but no intent to harm. - 4.
+Experimental can be sub-categorised into - Where images have been shared within a romantic context - Where young people share images of themselves with others for sexual attention16 - Another reason